 Some of the concerns people come to me with are:

 The kinds of worries that bring people to psychotherapy or counselling are as many and as diverse as the people themselves.
-There is often a deeply distressing or disturbing experience which may or may not have led to trauma or a crisis too overwhelming for us to deal with on our own.
+There is often a deeply distressing experience which may have led to trauma or a crisis too overwhelming for us to deal with on our own.
 Inexplicable feelings of depression or anxiety may emerge as a result.
 Or we may feel unable to move on from past trauma or free ourselves from repetitive choices, behaviours and unhealthy relationship patterns.
 This may make it increasingly harder for us to enter and maintain relationships which can lead to further depression or anxiety.

 Why come and talk